-- The educational component of any meeting should be standalone and should not be exclusively related to any company or product/service promotion - No incentive or inducement should be requested, offered or accepted at an educational meeting which is designed to encourage the use of a particular product - Only unrestricted educational and research grants are acceptable and this should be acknowledged in presentations and programmes - Where there is a contribution from a pharmaceutical company this should be clearly stated (and any conflict acknowledged) - All promotional activity should be confined to the exhibition area, separate to the education area - Large meetings (regional or national) should, as a matter of principle, have more than one sponsor.
-However a company or organisation can sponsor large meetings without a specific clinical component and no direct link to a product or company - It is acknowledged that small meetings (expected to attract 20 doctors or less) may not suit the multiple sponsor format.
+- The educational component of any meeting should be standalone and should not be exclusively related to any company or product/service promotion. - No incentive or inducement should be requested, offered or accepted at an educational meeting which is designed to encourage the use of a particular product. - Only unrestricted educational and research grants are acceptable and this should be acknowledged in presentations and programmes. - Where there is a contribution from a pharmaceutical company this should be clearly stated (and any conflict of interest or potential conflict of interest will be declared according to best practice and recorded in signed agreements). - $\circ~$ All promotional activity should be confined appropriate areas as set by ICGP relevant to the particular event. - Large meetings (regional or national) should, as a matter of principle, have more than one sponsor.
+However a company or organisation can sponsor large meetings without a specific clinical component and no direct link to a product or company. - It is acknowledged that small meetings (expected to attract 20 doctors or less) may not suit the multiple sponsor format.
 For this reason small events may have a single sponsor.
-However, over the course of several meetings a number of sponsors should be used
+However, over the course of several meetings a number of sponsors should be used.

-- As an alternative to single sponsorship, consideration should be given to inviting several companies to contribute to an expenses/educational fund held by the tutor or faculty treasurer/secretary which could be used to fund expenses for individual events or for an event to which pharmaceutical representatives could be invited. - Pharmaceutical representatives should not speak or present at educational events (Brief introductions/close only permitted). - Where a pharmaceutical company promises or organises sponsorship (large or small) for GPs, either individually or in groups, GPs should satisfy themselves that there is no conflict of interest for their patients in accepting such offers.
+- As an alternative to single sponsorship, consideration should be given to inviting several companies to contribute to a project's expenses/educational fund held by a tutor or faculty treasurer/secretary which could be used to fund expenses for individual events or for an event to which pharmaceutical representatives could be invited. - Pharmaceutical representatives should not give lectures or present at educational events without prior expressed agreement with ICGP (brief introductions/close only permitted). - Where a pharmaceutical company promises or organises sponsorship (large or small) for GPs, either individually or in groups, GPs should satisfy themselves that there is no conflict of interest for themselves or their patients in accepting such offers.